musa-5090-spring-2024/assignment02/README.md

     ```

     **Discussion:**
+    I choose the neighborhood dataset under 'azavea' schema where 'name'='UNIVERSITY_CITY' to represent UPenn's campus.

+    **Answer:**
+    There are 11 census block groups are fully contained within Penn's campus.

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.